nishanmudalige/nishanmudalige/README.md

 ### Challenge Problem
 - I will buy a beer for anyone who can help me solve the following challenge problem in either R of Python 3.
 All conditions must be met.
    - Read a password protected Excel file
-   - Any libraries or packages loaded must use Java 1.8 or older
+   - Any libraries or packages loaded can only depend on Java 1.8 or older
    - Bonus beer if this problem can be solver without using Java.

 <!--